ChrisEssery/group-project/Portfolio/System_Implementation.md

 In preperation for the back-end a wait-script was added which allowed the MongoDB database to always start-up prior to the node element of our app.
 This allowed synchronization between the containers.

 Once the back-end work had begun we could then create the docker-compose configuration file.
 This allowed us to containise the database seperate to the node element.
 Once implemented the back-end could 'talk' to the front-end easily without any trouble.

-Upon implementing the video element of our app, the configuration file was edited.
-Containerising this element seperately was essential in allowing the video feed to work alongside all our other componenets.
-(More from Chris into how this was done?)
+With our multiplayer aspect of the app we needed to tweak the docker-compose slightly to accept some extra ports in order for this to work as expected.

 ___

 ## Navigate